Styles & Forms: 1860 - 1990

 The WWII Era Cottage resembles the Workingman’s Foursquare of the proceeding decade but utilized the latest advancements in spatial planning and building materials.
-The style serves as a transitional style bridging the gap between the Revival movement of the 1920s and the modern period leading up to and proceeding WWII.
+The type serves as a transitional form bridging the gap between the Bungalow and Cottages of the 1920s to sprawling Ranch.

 After WWII, with the peacetime economy just beginning to start up, materials were still in short supply.
 However the demand for housing was great, exacerbated by returning GI’s and their new families.
 As a response to the situation, new homes like the WWII Era Cottage were built in large quantities.
 Featuring little ornamentation, WWII Era Cottages are generally small (some less than 1,000 sq ft), and correspond to the small size of young families.
 Most were built by speculative builders and purchased by families who took advantage of a variety of government incentive programs which were offered through the Federal Housing Administration.
 Because of their simplicity and low cost, WWII Era Cottages made the dream of home ownership possible for an unprecedented number of people.

-WWII Era Cottages have a noticeable absence of stylistic ornamentation.
+WWII Era Cottages have a noticeable absence of stylistic ornamentation, hence often refered to as Minimal Traditional in style.
 However, early examples often have Art Deco or Streamlined Moderne elements such as glass block and rounded porch features.
 Wide frieze boards and vertical siding in gable ends might add a playful detail.
 Towards the late 1940s, brick and stone became common as decorative accents, particularly in the form of water tables and raised flower planters.
 Many have a single octagonal window on the main façade near the front entry door.
 Other windows are tall and wide, many retaining just horizontal muntin bars.
 Often windows are placed at the corners of the house and wrap around a side elevation.

 |Mary Mason House|